Okay, here are the best Pole links I've seen to date...starting with...

 - Glenn Grant

-- was back for the summer, filling in again as the aurora science tech, well, he IS gone, now, but we don;t have a winter aurora science tech.
+- was back for the summer, filling in again as the aurora science tech, well, he left, but we DIDN'T have a winter aurora science tech.
 Hmmm....
-Glenn's site features a blog about his recent fiery experiences aboard the NBP in the Weddell Sea and other adventures from some of his thirteen years on the ice.
+Glenn's site now includes an excellent photo gallery from his many years on the ice.

 - BICEP folks from Cal Tech